Compare two cars

 Verdict

 Volkswagen appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Eos beats the other contender by far, making it the best choice without even considering other things.
-From there things take a different direction, with Mercedes Benz offering somewhat better performance, just enough to call it quicker.
-To make things even better, it consumps less fuel!
-I believe that, when we take all into account, we have only one winner here - the Volkswagen.
+When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
+SLK still consumps less fuel, which needs to be taken into consideration.
+It's not difficult to say then that if I'd need to make a choice, it would definitely be the Volkswagen.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
 I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.